 Artist Statement:

-My practice encompasses weaving, sewing, drawing, painting, constructing, and photography.
-Through these mediums, I engage in a tactile dialogue with the materials that respond to the urban landscape and the adjacent interior spaces.
-New York City has been my home for more than two decades, and during this time I've undertaken extensive documentation of it.
+My practice encompasses weaving, sewing, drawing, painting, sculpture, and photography.
+I engage in a tactile dialogue through materials and media as a way to respond to the urban landscape and adjacent interior spaces.
+New York City has been my home for more than two decades, and during this time, I've undertaken extensive documentation of it.
 My lens captures the grandiose landmarks and the often-overlooked, mundane facets of city life.
 In my archive, one can find a trove of photographs that immortalize iconic structures and the discarded remnants of urban existence strewn upon sidewalks.

 I am an archivist and a flâneuse, a wanderer who navigates the urban terrain.
 My work is grounded in feminism and urban theory as a response to my lived experiences as a city dweller and a woman.
 I utilize traditional crafts to explore the interwoven relationship between interior and exterior spaces.
 This provides the sustaining energy, as I continue to examine the complex interplay between the city and its inhabitants.